zranger1/PixelblazePatterns/README.md

 each segment via json from an external progam -- it exports an array per segment with each segment's current settings.

+**New:** If you're using multisegment with a home automation system, the sliders may interfere with setup.
+So as of v1.0.2, there is a variable in the pattern that allows you to completely disable the sliders once you've got things set up.
+It's ```useSliderUI``` around line
+80. Set it to 0 to disable sliders, to 1 to enable them.

 If you are using ```<n>``` segments, the arrays will be named ```z_0 - z_<n-1>```.
 The number of segments is also exported to json in the variable ```__n_segments```.
 Checking for this variable with ```getVars``` is one way for an external program to reliably determine that